LouisStefanuto/my-site/docs/blog/posts/02_ddpm_2.md

 prompt = "A majestic lion jumping from a big stone at night"
 ```

-Run the predictions, and give the latent output of the base model to the refiner:
+Finally, run the predictions, and give the latent output of the base model to the refiner:

 ```python
 # run both experts